rhjensen79/robert-jensen.dk/content/posts/2020-application-deployment-with-salt-and-vra/index.md

 And looking at the details of the job, we can see it was run with success on the VM we just deployed.

 ![Grains](minion_grains.png)
 And clicking the VM, we can see the different grains applyed to the VM.
 Note the top one "App" "Docker".
-This is the one we applied, in the request form.
+This is the one we applied, in the request form, that we selected earlier.

 ![ssh1](ssh1.png)
 Loggin in, i'm not asked for password, since my public key, is in autorized_keys, and running